fieldsryanchristopher-sys/fields-research/mathematics/angular-cancellation-lemma/JOURNEYS.md

 your personal guide through the result, tuned to what you actually want to know.

 ---

+## Journey 1 — "Give Me the Story"

+**This one's for you if:** You're here.
+That's it.
+No background required, no agenda, just curiosity.

+**What you'll get:** A friendly, straight walkthrough of what the Navier–Stokes equations are, why they matter, what this paper actually advanced, and whether the AI found any mathematical errors.
+No jargon, no hype — just the story.

+> **Copy this prompt:**
+>
+> I've uploaded a paper called the Angular Cancellation Lemma
+> and its Coq proof files.
+Can you tell me what the
+> Navier–Stokes equations are, what important thing this paper
+> advanced, and did you find any mathematical errors?
+Keep it
+> fun and straightforward.

+---

-## Journey 1 — "Just Tell Me: Is It Right or Wrong?"
+## Journey 2 — "Just Tell Me: Is It Right or Wrong?"

 **This one's for you if:** You're a mathematician, a PDE researcher, or someone who reads proofs for a living.
 You don't